Tag Archives: Double Dipped

-Based on the description indicating it’s a launch party, Ravealation’s first event took place on 3 July 1993, promoted (or at least co-branded) by Inter Space Promotions (ISP).
-Their early events were all held at The Rave Dome, on Southall Lane, Hounslow, and their official mailing address was P.O.
-Box 3136, Leytonstone, London (E11 2DQ or occasionally E11 2BT – Danny & Alex).
+Ravealation’s first event appeared to take place on the 3rd of July 1993, promoted (or at least co-branded) by Inter Space Promotions (ISP).
+Their early events were all held at The Rave Dome, on Southall Lane in Hounslow, and their official mailing address was P.O.
+Box 3136, Leytonstone, London (E11 2DQ or occasionally E11 2BT – Danny & Alex were mentioned on 1 flyer).
 During 1993/4 they aligned themselves with other promoters such as Elevation and Double Dipped.

 After 1994, Ravealation began hosting more frequent events in Wembley, often collaborating with Strictly Underground and continuing their alliance with Elevation.